 Homeless Link’s Housing First England project has been created to develop and support a national movement of Housing First services across England.
 Following a scoping exercise of the use of the approach across the country, we found that services varied in both delivery and sustainability.

-To meet our aims of increasing and sustaining the use of Housing First in England – where appropriate for a specific client group – our project is being delivered in three ways.
+To meet our aims of increasing and sustaining the use of Housing First in England, our project is being delivered in three ways.